-Commonly referred to as “long haulers,” a significant group of people recovering from COVID-19 may experience prolonged symptoms for weeks to months after their initial illness.
-A U.K. COVID-19 study suggested that 10% of patients who tested positive for the coronavirus remained unwell beyond 3 weeks, with a smaller percentage of people having symptoms lasting for months.
+Commonly referred to as "long-haulers," a significant group of people recovering from COVID-19 may experience prolonged symptoms for weeks to months after their initial illness.
+A U.K. study showed that 10% of patients who tested positive for the coronavirus remained unwell beyond 3 weeks.
+And a study from the University of Washington found that approximately 30% of participants reported persistent, debilitating symptoms up to 9 months after infection.

 "We understood that prolonged symptoms and disabilities are common in adults hospitalized with severe COVID-19 infection," says Dr. Michael Butera, a board-certified infectious disease specialist affiliated with Sharp Coronado Hospital.
 "This is especially true for older patients, and patients who require ICU stays and mechanical ventilation."

-However, according to Dr. Butera, patients of all ages are reporting that they are experiencing symptoms long after they were thought to have recovered from mild to moderate COVID-19 illness that did not require hospitalization.
+However, according to Dr. Butera, patients of all ages are reporting that they are experiencing symptoms long after they were thought to have recovered from mild to moderate COVID-19 illness.
+Body Politic, an online long-hauler support group, found in its survey of mostly previously healthy, young women who had non-severe COVID-19 that 91% with prolonged symptoms hadn't fully recovered at 40 days from the onset of their symptoms, which tended to increase and decrease in number and intensity over time.

-Noted symptoms of what is referred to as “post-COVID-19” illness (extending beyond 21 days after infection) and “long-COVID-19” illness (extending beyond 12 weeks) include:
+Noted symptoms of what is referred to as post-COVID-19 or long COVID-19 illness include:

 - Fever and chills